-GRAND FORKS

-To: Committee of the Whole
+То: Regular Meeting

 From: Development and Engineering

-Date: August 20, 2018
+Date: September 24, 2018

 Subject: Nature Park Dedication Bylaw

-Recommendation: THAT Committee of the Whole recommends to Council to give first, second, and third readings of "Nature Park Bylaw No. 2052" at the September 4, 2018
+Recommendation: RESOLVED THAT Council adopts "Nature Park Bylaw No. 2052".

-Regular Meeting.

-Background

 In 2017, staff and consulting biologists EcoLogic Consultants undertook the classification of different ecosystem types within City limits using the Sensitive Ecosystem Inventory (SEI) methodology.
 It is useful for identifying potential areas to prioritize for conservation and areas more suitable for disturbance.
 Development can be directed to non-sensitive lands and varying degrees of protection could be brought into place for sensitive lands.